Hypercubed/dynamo/README.md

 ### Dynamo instance

-Start by creating a `typed` environment.
+Start by creating a `Dynamo` environment.
 Types and conversions are local to this instance.

 ```ts
 import { Dynamo, guard, conversion, signature, Any } from '@hypercubed/dynamo';